ninjaoxygen/VsIdeBuild/readme.md

 ~~~
 	-Solution
-		Specify VS sln file to work on
+		Specify Visual Studio 2008 .sln file to work on.
+Relative or absolute paths are acceptable, the .sln can be omitted.

 	-Clean
 		Cleans before build.
-		This does not work with BuildProject - VS2008 only supports simple cleaning of enitre solution configurations
+This does not work with BuildProject - VS2008 only supports simple cleaning of enitre solution configurations.

 	-BuildAll
-		Builds all solution configurations, using their project build settings for each configuration
+		Builds all solution configurations, using their project build settings for each configuration.

 	-BuildSolutionConfiguration
-		Build a single solution configuration, e.g. Debug or Release
+		Build a single solution configuration, e.g. Debug or Release.

 	-BuildProject
-		Build a single project, also needs -BuildSolutionConfiguration to be specified
+		Build a single project, also needs -BuildSolutionConfiguration to be specified.

 	-ShowProjectContexts
-		Outputs all available project names and configurations
+		Outputs all available project names and configurations.

 	-Debug
-		Will not hide the Visual Studio window that is opened, will allow user interaction with that window
+		Will not hide the Visual Studio window that is opened, will allow user interaction with that window.

+	-Crestron
+	  Enable checks to ensure the Crestron SDK plugin intialised and completed.
+Without this option, only Crestron sandbox failures will be detected.
 ~~~

 ## Examples

-Build just the Debug configuration of project ConsoleApp in Sample.sln
+Build only the Debug configuration of project ConsoleApp in Sample.sln
 ~~~
 VsIdeBuild -Solution "C:\Test\Sample.sln" -BuildSolutionConfiguration "Debug" -BuildProject "ConsoleApp"
 ~~~